nabijaczleweli/systemd-zram-generator.deb/man/zram-generator.conf.md

   Consult */sys/block/zram0/comp_algorithm* for a list of currently loaded compression algorithms, but note that additional ones may be loaded on demand.

   If unset, none will be configured and the kernel's default will be used.

+* `swap-priority`=

+  Controls the relative swap priority, a value between -1 and 32767.
+Higher numbers indicate higher priority.

+  If unset, 100 is used.

+* `mount-point`=

+  Format the device with a file system (not as swap) and mount this file system over the specified directory.
+  When neither this option nor `fs-type`= is specified, the device will be formatted as swap.

+  Note that the device is temporary: contents will be destroyed automatically after the file system is unmounted (to release the backing memory).

+* `fs-type`=

+  Specifies how the device shall be formatted.
+The default is *ext2* if `mount-point` is specified, and *swap* otherwise.
+(Effectively, the device will be formatted as swap, if neither `fs-type`= nor `mount-point`= are specified.)

+  Note that the device is temporary: contents will be destroyed automatically after the file system is unmounted (to release the backing memory).

+  Also see systemd-makefs(8).

 ## ENVIRONMENT VARIABLES